NARKHEDE-VAIBHAV/Chatbot/README.md

-# Ticket Booking Chatbot with Image Classifier & WhatsApp Integration
+# Ticket Booking Chatbot with Image Classifier & Email Integration

 This Flask-based project integrates chatbot-driven ticket booking, image classification, and WhatsApp messaging using Selenium.
 It includes QR code ticket generation and a chatbot interface with local LLM backend support.